 The fix is not jargon avoidance.
 The fix is a glossary every party agrees to before money moves.
 Use the twelve terms above as your starting set.

 From the servicer’s seat, terminology disputes are usually trust disputes in disguise.
 When an investor asks “why does my remittance not match the payment history?” the question is rarely about the math.
 The question is whether the servicer knows what those words mean and whether the operational discipline behind them is real.
-We have watched private notes lose 30% of value at sale because a single endorsement chain on the mortgage note was muddled.
+Private notes lose significant value at sale when a single endorsement chain on the mortgage note is muddled.
 The vocabulary is the audit trail.
 Lenders who cannot define these twelve terms without hesitation should not be self-servicing — full stop.

 How should investors apply these 12 terms?